 Your carefully crafted development environment, which came together organically during the creation and growth of your site over weeks or months, builds your site just fine.
-But then you send us your repository to build for you, and all we generate is a build failure…bummer!
-You’re always welcome to ask us for help via our support system.
+But then you send us your repository to build for you, and all we generate is a build failure...bummer!
+You’re always welcome to ask us for help in our Forums - this article about debugging your site build in particular may be the advice you need already pre-organized for you.
 However, we do have some best practices and some debugging suggestions if you’d rather do your own investigation.

 How we make the sausage

 To give some context for diving into build issues, let’s take a high-level tour of our build system.
-Note that the build system is only used when you use us with a git repo - sending us your code, rather than your finished site.
-It works the same for a repository we’re watching, a deploy from the command line, or a build you trigger from our UI - but not for API deploys where you send us a zip file or drag and drop deploys - those are pre-built by you and we just send your content out to our CDN.
+Note that the build system is only used when you use us with a git repo — sending us your code, rather than your finished site.
+It works the same for a repository we’re watching, a deploy triggered using an incoming Build Hook, or a build you trigger from our UI.
+However, for API deploys where you send us a zip file, use our CLI to build locally before deploying, or even drag and drop deploys - those are pre-built by you, and we just publish the content you send us out onto our CDN directly.

 Want to try to make your own sausage?

-However, I am a psychic, so I can tell you what probably went wrong with your build.
-Speaking as Netlify’s tech support lead, I can tell you that the root cause of a build failure is likely with your specification of the versions of build tools you want to use.
+Since I am a psychic, so I can tell you what probably went wrong with your build.
+Speaking as Netlify’s Head of Technical Support, I can tell you that the proximate cause of a build failure is likely with your specification of the versions of build tools you want to use.
 You’ve probably got a

 package.json if you use a Node.js-based system, and maybe you have a